99designs/gqlgen/docs/content/getting-started.md

 We just need to implement these two methods to get our server working:

-First we need somewhere to track our state, lets put it in `graph/resolver.go`:
+First we need somewhere to track our state, lets put it in `graph/resolver.go`.
+The `graph/resolver.go` file is where we declare our app's dependencies, like our database.
+It gets initialized once in `server.go` when we create the graph.

 ```go
 type Resolver struct{
 	todos []*model.Todo
 }
 ```

-This is where we declare any dependencies for our app like our database, it gets initialized once in `server.go` when we create the graph.
+Returning to `graph/schema.resolvers.go`, let's implement the bodies of those automatically generated resolver functions.
+For `CreateTodo`, we'll use `math.rand` to simply return a todo with a randomly generated ID and store that in the in-memory todos list --- in a real app, you're likely to use a database or some other backend service.

 ```go
 func (r *mutationResolver) CreateTodo(ctx context.Context, input model.NewTodo) (*model.Todo, error) {